Code-dot-mil/code.mil/README.md

 **If you are a DoD or Military Department employee with a project you want hosted on Code.mil, get the conversation going by [submitting your information](https://docs.google.com/forms/d/e/1FAIpQLSebDzfqkH8ANSuqQFqValypmceVxNfEzOxMURfQQBAt4IgFQw/viewform?usp=sf_link).**

-This repository is the open source home for the public-facing web site: [Code.mil](http://code.mil)
+This repository is the open source home for the public-facing web site [Code.mil](https://code.mil).

 ## Build with us.